roy-sukrit/Facebook-Group-Post-Automation-Selenium-Python/readme.md

   - ✔️ To post the desire status/text, open the  **PostingContents.txt**  file in notepad, and add text there (this will not come in the double quotes).

-  - ✔️ You have to paste the group ids  **facebook.com/groups/:id**   from the url in fb_credentials json file .
+  - ✔️ Most important step - You have note down all the facebook groups url and paste the group <ins>**ids**</ins>  **facebook.com/groups/:id** in fb_credentials json file ( id is generally a unique number to identify the facebook group) .
+This is the most common way to mess up you can run into element not found error.

   - ✔️ After performing the two above steps, run the **fbPost.exe** .